autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-maps/pointcloud-map-downsampling/index.md

 When your created point cloud map is either too dense or too large (i.e., exceeding 300 MB), you may want to downsample it for improved computational and memory efficiency.
-Also, you can consider using dynamic map loading with partial loading, please check [map_loader package](https://github.com/autowarefoundation/autoware.universe/tree/main/map/map_loader) for more information.
+Also, you can consider using dynamic map loading with partial loading, please check [autoware_map_loader package](https://github.com/autowarefoundation/autoware.universe/tree/main/map/autoware_map_loader) for more information.

 At tutorial_vehicle implementation we will use the whole map, so we will downsample it with using [CloudCompare](https://www.cloudcompare.org/main.html).